percona/pg_tde/documentation/docs/how-to/uninstall.md

     ```

     !!! note
-        The service name may differ depending on your distribution and PostgreSQL version.
+        The service name may differ depending on your distribution and PostgreSQL version.nod

 ## Step 4.
 (Optional but recommended) Clean up configuration